Laura Secord Legacy Trail: Secord's journey

 During the War of 1812, Laura Secord's husband was wounded, yet she left him and their six children to travel to Thorold to spread the word of an impending attack by Americans.
 She took the journey on 22 June 1813 through the "war-ravaged countryside" to notify Lieutenant James Fitzgibbon of approaching troops from the United States.
 As a result, British troops and the Kahnawake Mohawk were able to resist the invasion and defeat the Americans during the Battle of Beaver Dams (24 June 1813).

 Trail

 Bridge along the trail named after Secord.

-The trail, located along the CanadaWide Great Trail, can be hiked in five stages along modern sidewalks, footpaths, bridges, and ancient forested trails of Indigenous peoples.
+The trail, located along the Trans Canada Trail, can be hiked in five stages along modern sidewalks, footpaths, bridges, and ancient forested trails of Indigenous peoples.
 A 20–metre pedestrian bridge was built at Twelve Mile Creek and completed by June 22, 2013, the 200-year anniversary of Secord's journey.

 Interpretive signs are placed along the trail, which is divided into five stages: